DiffPD: Differentiable Projective Dynamics: Background

-Since $\mathbf{A}$ is a constant matrix, its Cholesky decomposition can be precomputed.
-Therefore, the global step in PD requires back substitutions only, avoiding the time-intensive matrix refactorization in the Newton's method.
-This reveals that the source of efficiency in \textit{forward} PD simulation comes from the replacement of the nonlinear $\mathbf{A}_{\text{N}}$ with a constant $\mathbf{A}$.
-We will show in Sec.~\ref{sec:diff_pd} that $\mathbf{A}$ can also replace $\mathbf{A}_{\text{N}}$ in \textit{backpropagation} in Eqn. (\ref{eq:pre_adjoint}) to obtain significant speedup.
+With the definition of $E$ at hand, PD obtains the critical point of $g$ by alternating between a local step and a global step, which essentially minimizes the following surrogate objective $\tilde{g}(\x,\p)$:

+where $\p$ stacks up all $\p_c$ from each $E_c$.
+The local and global steps in PD can be interpreted as running coordinate descent optimization on $\tilde{g}$.
+The local step fixes the current $\x$ and projects $\Gmat_c\x$ onto $\mathcal{M}_c$ to obtain $\p_c$ in each $E_c$, which can be massively parallelizable across all $E_c$.
+The global step fixes $\p$ and minimizes $\tilde{g}$ over $\x$, which turns out to be a quadratic function with an analytical solution solved from the following linear system of equations:

+It is easy to see that each local and global step ensures $\tilde{g}$ is non-increasing.
+Since $\tilde{g}$ is bounded below by 0, PD guarantees to converge to a local minimum of $\tilde{g}$ satisfying the gradient condition $\nabla_\x\tilde{g}=\0$.
+Interestingly,~\citet{liu2017quasi} establishes that $\nabla_\x\tilde{g}=\nabla g$ upon convergence, confirming that the solution from PD is indeed a critical point of $g$ that solves the implicit time integration.
+We summarize the local-global solver in Alg.~\ref{alg:forward}, which serves as a basis for our contact handling algorithm to be described in Sec.~\ref{sec:contact:compl}.

+The source of efficiency in \emph{forward} PD simulation lies in the fact that $\A$ in the global step is a constant, symmetric positive definite matrix.
+Therefore, the Cholesky factorization of $\A$ can be precomputed, after which each global step requires back-substitution only.
+In the next section, we will show that we can also use $\A$ in \emph{backpropagation} to obtain significant speedup.